Starting a Dental Practice: A Complete Step-by-Step Guide + Downloadable Checklist

 When all the information is in your head, it is easy to overlook one or two steps.
 Use a word processing program to jot down your step-by-step plan and any additional thoughts you think might be important down the road.

-Now, onto your Starting a New Dental Practice Checklist.
-When starting a business, you must be prepared.
-Here are the major essential tasks you must complete to start a dental practice.
+Now, onto your Opening a New Dental Practice Checklist.
+When launching a new business, preparation is key.
+Here are the essential tasks you need to complete to get your dental practice up and running.

 We’ll explore these items in further detail, along with final pre-opening tasks.
-While this list doesn't cover every single factor involved in opening a new dental office, it should help you create a detailed outline for moving forward with your goal of setting up a dental practice.
+While this list doesn't cover every factor involved in opening a new dental office, it should help you create a detailed outline for moving forward with setting up a dental practice.

 Some of the action items below involve financial planning.
-It’s vital to research and include detailed financial information in your business plan.
+Researching and including detailed financial information in your business plan is vital.
 This includes your lease, salaries, equipment, website creation, licensing fees, and other costs.

-Keep in mind that your progress through these steps may be fluid and non-linear.
+Remember that your progress through these steps may be fluid and non-linear.
 You may complete them out of order, start a step and need to table it for a while before returning to it later in the process, or complete some of these steps concurrently.
-As long as you address all of them, you will be ready for the challenges ahead.
+As long as you address them, you will be ready for the challenges ahead.

 1. Creating a Business Plan

 The first step to opening a new dental practice is creating a business plan: a detailed, living document that will help you get up and running.
 Your business plan should include your business strategy, standard operating procedures, costs, earnings, and other financial information.
-To obtain a business loan for your practice, you'll need a thorough business plan.
+You'll need a thorough business plan to obtain a business loan for your practice.

 There are many online resources available to assist you in developing a business plan.
 You can even find business plan templates.
 We suggest creating a general outline of the information you want to include before choosing a template.